Research Master's Psychology

 If you wish to apply for the Research Master’s programme in Psychology you are expected to have an overall grade point average (GPA) and an average GPA per selection requirement of at least:

-Across the different groups of courses (i.e. basic knowledge, methods & statistics, and advanced knowledge) a GPA of 7.5 is also required.
+Across the different groups of courses (i.e. basic knowledge, methods & statistics, and advanced knowledge) as well as for the empirical research project a GPA of 7.5 is also required.

 In addition, candidates are expected to meet the following requirements: